pkalro/jekyll-now/_posts/2018-06-06-The-curious-case-of-Promise-cloning.md

   const promise = myPromise;
 ```

-However, since the Promise has already been **fulfilled**, when we try reusing it , it has already resolved and hence the HTTP call is not triggered again..
+However, the Promise has already been **fulfilled**.
+When we try reusing it , it has already resolved.
+Hence the HTTP call is not triggered again..

 ```